Letter From The Chairman

 The University Club, steeped in its own history, made careful acknowledgement of the games beginnings, most notable through its name, “Tewaaraton,” the word given by the Mohawk Nation of the Iroquois Confederacy to the sport we now call lacrosse.
 Since its founding, the Award has been endorsed by the Mohawk Nation Council of Elders and US Lacrosse, meaningful validation from the authorities of both the native era and modern era.

-This year’s event will take place on Thursday, May 28, at the Smithsonian National Museum of the American Indian in Washington, an ideal place to celebrate our game and its roots.
+This year’s event will take place on Thursday, June 2, at the Smithsonian National Museum of the American Indian in Washington, an ideal place to celebrate our game and its roots.
 The backdrop of the venue leaves a lasting impression on all who attend.
 US Lacrosse continues its long-term relationship with the Foundation and, as such, our scholarships are now appropriately called the US Lacrosse Tewaaraton Native American Scholarships.
-This year, we welcome Under Armour as presenting partner of the Tewaaraton Award and thank them for their ongoing commitment to the sport.
+This year, Under Armour is again the presenting partner of the Tewaaraton Award and thank them for their ongoing commitment to the sport.

 On behalf of the Tewaaraton Foundation, and all of our valued partners, thank you for your support of our wonderful game of lacrosse—or as the Mohawk Nation called it, Tewaaraton.